 It is extremely important to create an opening database for storing your opening preparation lines and ideas.
 All grandmasters do that, and there is a very good reason for it.
-A simple opening database, tremendously helps at systemizing all of your opening preparation.
+A simple opening database tremendously helps in systemizing all of your opening preparation.

 Not only that, but it also helps in broadening your opening knowledge, making it deeper and more versatile.
 Unfortunately, most amateur chess players don’t realize that and prefer to save time on opening databases.

-To make your life easier and your training more effecient, we have setup a comprehensive guide on how to work on your opening repertoire, how to setup a chess database, how to prepare for your opponent, and so on.
+To make your life easier and your training more efficient, we have set up a comprehensive guide on how to work on your opening repertoire, how to set up a chess database, how to prepare for your opponent, and so on.

 You probably know that I’m not a big fan of using blitz as a training tool.
 This is an exceptional case though, and many grandmasters recommend playing blitz to try-out certain openings and you should too.